 Proton therapy is used as a treatment for cancer and some noncancerous tumors.
 Proton therapy may be used as the only treatment for your condition.
 Or it may be used in conjunction with other treatments, such as surgery and chemotherapy.

-Proton therapy is sometimes used to treat certain conditions, such as:
+Proton therapy is sometimes used to treat:

 - Brain tumors